rakudo/rakudo/README.md

 ### Configuring Rakudo to run on MoarVM

-To automatically download and build a fresh MoarVM and NQP, run:
+To automatically download, build, and install a fresh MoarVM and NQP, run:

     perl Configure.pl --gen-moar --gen-nqp --backends=moar

+Please be aware, that this will install MoarVM and NQP into your given --prefix before Configure.pl exits.

+Alternatively, feel free to git clone https://github.com/perl6/nqp and https://github.com/MoarVM/MoarVM manually and install them individually.

 ### Configuring Rakudo to run on the JVM

 Note that to run Rakudo on JVM, JDK 1.7 must be installed.
-To automatically download an build a fresh NQP, run:
+To automatically download, build, and install a fresh NQP, run:

     perl Configure.pl --gen-nqp --backends=jvm